 Every day, thousands of people use Hex and Snowflake together to query, analyze, and explore their data.

-Today we’re excited to announce that we’ve made Hex and Snowflake work even better together.
+Today we’re excited to announce that we’ve made Hex and the Snowflake data warehouse work even better together.
 We’ve built first-class support for Snowpark into Hex, giving users a new and powerful interface to their data.
 We’ve added Hex to Snowflake Partner Connect, so it’s only one click to set up a new trial with preconfigured access to your Snowflake instance.

 With our newly minted Premier Partner status, this is just the tip of the iceberg of what Hex and Snowflake can do together.
 Let’s dig in!